UK Male-Inclusive • Domestic Abuse + Employment Rights • Evidence-led

 Quick checks (is this legally relevant?)

-If you tick 2+ boxes, it’s worth documenting and getting a plan.
+If you tick 2+ boxes, document it and get a plan.

 Work impact